-5.3 Will My Disk Data Be Lost After I Expand the Disk Capacity?
+4.3 Will My Disk Data Be Lost After I Expand the Disk Capacity?

 Data will not be deleted during a system disk or data disk capacity expansion.
 However, incorrect operations during an expansion may result in data loss or exceptions.
+Exercise caution when performing capacity expansions.
 You are advised to back up the disk data before expanding capacity.

-- For details about disk backups, see Cloud Backup and Recovery User Guide. - For details about disk snapshots, see Creating a Snapshot.
+- For details about disk backups, see Cloud Backup and Recovery User Guide. - For details about disk snapshots, see Creating a Snapshot (OBT).

-5.4 Can I Use Backups or Snapshots Created Before Capacity Expansion to Restore Data on Expanded Disks?
+4.4 Can I Use Backups or Snapshots Created Before Capacity Expansion to Restore Data on Expanded Disks?